 Under Local Adjustments you can use the Brush tool, very similar to Lightroom and use the same bunch of adjustments, but this time for adjusting specific areas.
 Additionally, there is the Effects module which allows you to choose out of 20 filters to give your image a completely different look.
 Each of these filters is further customizable.

-There is a Layers feature on the On1 photo software.
-This works a little differently to what we have seen in Photoshop.
+There is a Layers feature on the ON1 photo software.
+This works a little differently from what we have seen in Photoshop.
 In the Layers feature, you can mix two or more images or textures to get a unique effect.